santhosh-pmk/EEproject/readme.txt

 change ip address for esp8266 and esp32cam(available in the mobile hotspot information) run opencvinpc.py

+yolov3.weights can be downloaded from the official website

 working:
 esp32cam-----> opencv code -----> esp8266 ----> controls led
 	  (person detected/not)